KaiKitKobold/Kaia-AI2-Project/README.md

 App is an Note Taking App that uses txt for import, and exports using txt file format, it has the basic functionallity

-Note: Debuging was nearly impossible due to me running into an IOS specific Error, that choulden't be fixed no matter how many solutions I tried.
+Note: Debuging was nearly impossible due to me running into an IOS specific Error, that choulden't be fixed no matter how many solutions I tried: https://community.appinventor.mit.edu/t/error-from-companion-error-unrecognized-method-irritants-setlistdata-on-ios-but-not-on-emulator/56307

 Fuctionallity Includes:
 An Add button which adds the taks name and content to thier specific list.